 How can I find subreddits?

-There's a search field at the top of the page.
+There's a search field at the top of any page on the site.
 Just enter any topic you want and you will likely find it.
-If you are looking for NSFW topics, you will need to be registered and activate NSFW topic in your settings.
+If you are looking for NSFW topics, you will need to be registered and tick the "include NSFW results" checkbox.

 How do I submit to Reddit, comment and vote?